mattermost/docs/README.md

 child charts, but also because we will need to include the respective exporters as well.

-## Installation
+## Quick-Start Installation

 See [installation documentation](doc/installation/README.md) for a quick-start to using this chart.

-## Further Documentation
+## Detailed Documentation

-See the [repository documentation](doc/README.md) for further documentation on charts, tools, and advanced configuration.
+See the [repository documentation](doc/README.md) for detailed documentation on charts, tools, and advanced configuration.

 ## Contributing